curtaturc/AutoSplitTools/Here Comes Niko/README.md

 # Autosplitter for "Here Comes Niko!"
 ## Information
 Starts the timer with an offset when the first loading screen completes.
 Splits are available in the settings.
-Does not split upon entering home.
 Resets the timer when starting a new file.
 Removes loads.